Cadillac Escalade: 1st generation (2002–2006)

-The Escalade EXT sport utility truck (released alongside its twin, the Chevrolet Avalanche) was introduced in 2001 (as a 2002 model) by the Cadillac division of General Motors.
+The Escalade EXT sport utility truck (released alongside its twin, the Chevrolet Avalanche) was introduced in 2001 (as a 2002 model) by Cadillac.
 It features a "Convert-a-Cab" composite pickup bed that can be expanded into the truck's cab through a bottom-hinged door.
 Like the Avalanche, the EXT has four full-size doors and seating for five.
 High-intensity discharge headlights were offered for 2003.
-The Escalade EXT also appears in the movie The Matrix Reloaded along with the CTS, in product placement ads.
+The Escalade EXT also appears in the 2003 film The Matrix Reloaded, along with the CTS in product placement ads.

 The Escalade EXT (based on the Cadillac Escalade) was created as a direct competitor to the failed Lincoln Blackwood, a pickup truck based on the Ford F-150.
 It had competed with the Lincoln Mark LT (now discontinued in the United States and Canada), another F-150-based pickup truck that made its debut in 2005.
-All Escalade EXTs were built in Mexico, at GM's Silao plant.
+All Escalade EXTs were built at GM's Silao plant in Mexico.